CryptocoinInc/Shares/doc/readme-qt.rst

 the OpenSSL Toolkit (http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).

-Philosopher Stones is a free open source project derived from PPCoin/NovaCoin, with the goal of providing a long-term energy-efficient crypto-currency.
+Philosopher Shares is a free open source project derived from PPCoin/NovaCoin, with the goal of providing a long-term energy-efficient crypto-currency.
 Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.